MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/share-report-users-teams.md

 ---
-title: "Share a report with other users or teams (Dynamics 365 Customer Engagement) | MicrosoftDocs" ms.custom: "" ms.date: 09/15/2017
+title: "Share a report with other users or teams (Dynamics 365 for Customer Engagement) | MicrosoftDocs" ms.custom: "" ms.date: 09/15/2017 ms.reviewer: ""
-ms.reviewer: ""